Vim-LaTeX, Vim 7.0, and the filetype plugin

-If you're using Vim-LaTeX with Vim 7 or higher, you should make sure you have this somewhere in your .vimrc:
+If you're using Vim-LaTeX with Vim 7 or higher, you may want make sure you have this somewhere in your .vimrc:

 let g:tex_flavor='latex'